physimals/quantiphyse/doc/cvr/tutorial.rst

 The major difference between approaches is the delay maps.
 In regions with high CVR amplitude, both methods agree on the delay (mostly GM).
 However, in regions with lower CVR amplitude values, the Bayesian approach uses the prior and selects a delay close to the average value obtained by the automatic timeseries alignment.
-In contrast, the GLM selects the 'best' delay even when it might be extreme (CSF).
+In contrast, the GLM selects the 'best' delay even when it might be extreme (e.g. in CSF).

 .. image:: /screenshots/cvr/delay.png